jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 * Click OK.
 Notice the design rules checker has run and warnings are reported.
 Ignore the warnings.

-* Expand the Flow Navigator > I/O PLANNING > Open I/O Design > Report Noise and click OK.
+* Expand the *Flow Navigator > I/O PLANNING > Open I/O Design > Report Noise* and click OK.
 Notice the noise analysis is done on the output pins only (led_pins) and the results are displayed.

 * Click on Migrate to RTL.

 * The Migrate to RTL form will be displayed with Top RTL file field showing {TUTORIAL}/io_1.v entry.
-Change io_1.v to uart_led.v(for PYNQ-Z2) or uart_top.v(for Boolean), and click OK.
+Change io_1.v to uart_led.v(for PYNQ-Z2), and click OK.

 <div align=center><img src="imgs/4_9.png" alt="drawing" width="600"/></div>